chromium/crsym/README.md

 ## Code Organization

-In the initial open source release, only two libraries are provided and not a buildable server.
+In the initial open source release, only three libraries are provided and not a buildable server.
 The server component used internally by Google relies on non-public infrastructure and thus cannot be open sourced, but it is a goal of the project to reuse the libraries to create an open-source version of the server.

 The first library is the `breakpad` library, and it provides a parser for Breakpad symbol files produced by `dump_syms`.
 It also defines interfaces for "backends" which can vend these symbol files, from e.g. an RPC service or the file system.
 Currently no implementation of these interfaces exist in the open-source project.

+The second library is `parser`, which defines an interface `parser.Parser`.
+It contains a collection of Parsers, one for each type listed above, along with a battery of test data.

-The second library is the `frontend` library, which provides the input parsers, and handlers for an HTTP server, and the actual web interface.
+The third library is the `frontend` library, which contains handlers for an (yet unwritten) HTTP server, and the actual web interface.

 See the TODO file for the active tasks for the open source project.